marcjazz/wazuh-eksa/terraform/ARCHITECTURE.md

 - **Both environments use EKS-A** for cluster lifecycle management.
 - **Production** runs on vSphere, using vSphere CSI, Infoblox DNS, Vault, and MetalLB.
 - **Development** runs on Docker, using local-path-provisioner, CoreDNS, Kubernetes secrets, and MetalLB or NodePort.
-- **ArgoCD** is installed via Helm and manages application deployment in both environments, with overlays for provider-specific settings.
+- **ArgoCD** is installed via Terraform and manages infrastructure deployment in both environments, with applications managed by ArgoCD.
 - **Policy & Metrics:** Gatekeeper and Metrics Server are deployed in both environments.
 - **Flexibility:** The architecture supports overlays (via Kustomize/Helm) to adapt manifests for each provider.